 Publication of statistics as planned

 All statistics of Statbel are still published.
 The release schedule is evaluated and adapted if necessary: https://statbel.fgov.be/en/calendar.
 In order to reduce as much as possible the impact of the coronavirus crisis on the results published, we ask the enterprises and citizens to keep sending us their data, online or per telephone.

 Statbel makes its data and expertise available to various working groups and bodies to support policy decisions within the National Security Council.

 As federal public organisation, Statbel closely follows the measures adopted by the Belgian government.
-From 1 July onwards, we apply the following measures:
+Since 19 October, we have applied the following measures:

-- The majority of our employees work from home.
-Some of them have nevertheless returned to our premises.
+- except for a few persons whose presence in the office is essential, our employees work from home.
 Our employees can be reached by e-mail and telephone.

 - Our printing and shipping departments continue to provide their services.

 - All external meetings, both national and international, are cancelled or take place via web conference.